orientechnologies/orientdb-docs/Rexster.md

   </graphs>
 </rexster>
 ```
-In the configuration file, there could be a sample `graph` element for an OrientDB instance (`<graph-name>orientdbsample<graph-name>`): you might edit it according to your needs.
+In the configuration file, there could be a sample `graph` element for an OrientDB instance (`<graph-name>orientdbsample<graph-name>`); you might edit it according to your needs.

 The `<graph-name>` element must be unique within the list of configured graphs and reports the name used to identify your graph.
 The `<graph-enabled>` element states whether the graph should be loaded and managed by Rexster.
-Setting its contents to `false` will prevent that graph from loading to Rexster; setting explicitly to `true` the graph will be loaded.
+Setting its contents to `false` will prevent that graph from loading to Rexster; setting explicitly to `true` will allow the graph to be loaded.
 The `<graph-type>` element reports the type of graph by using an identifier (`orientgraph` for an OrientDB Graph instance) or the full name of the class that implements the [GraphConfiguration interface](https://github.com/tinkerpop/rexster/blob/master/rexster-core/src/main/java/com/tinkerpop/rexster/config/GraphConfiguration.java)
 ([com.tinkerpop.rexster.OrientGraphConfiguration](https://github.com/orientechnologies/orientdb/blob/master/graphdb/src/main/java/com/tinkerpop/rexster/OrientGraphConfiguration.java) for an OrientDB Graph).